 a.
 An acquisition fee equal to 1.00% of the gross purchase price of each property (or interest in a property), plus GST if applicable, payable to the Manager upon completion of the purchase of each such property (or interest in a property).

-For the period ended December 31, 2017, there were no such fees incurred as management determined that the foundation portfolio was not subject to an acquisition fee.
+For the year ended December 31, 2018 and period ended December 31, 2017, there were no such fees incurred as management determined that the foundation portfolio was not subject to an acquisition fee.